djlint/djLint/docs/src/docs/formatter.md

 {{ /* djlint:off */ }} <bad html to ignore> {{ /* djlint:on */ }}</bad>
 ```

-or as a golan style comment -
+or as a golang style comment -

 ```html
 {{!-- djlint:off --}} <bad html to ignore> {{!-- djlint:on --}}</bad>